Parentage means legally identifying the parents of a child.

 Establishing Support

-Once parentage is established and the parents are located, the local county child support office will work with both parents to create a child support order if none exists.
-If the child is in foster care, a fee may be charged to either parent to create the order.
-This is a legal process to create a child support order.
-It sets a monthly amount of money to be paid by the paying parent for the support of the child or by both parents if the child is in foster care.
+Once parentage is established and the parents are located, the local county child support office will work with both parents to create a child support order if one doesn’t exist already.
+There is a legal process to create a child support order.
+A monthly amount of money is set for one parent to pay the other for the support of the child, or by both parents if the child is living with a caretaker or in foster care.

-A parent must be given proper legal notice before child support and parentage can be finalized.
-If a parent does not respond within the required time period, a “default order” for support may be entered by the county child support office.
-This order is legally valid and enforceable.
+A parent must be given proper legal notice before a child support and parentage order can be finalized.
+If a parent does not respond within the required time period, a “default order” may be established that is legally valid and enforceable.